bahtibek-an/Backend-My-Api/README.md

 (Optional) A Graphql interface

 Documentation, but you can use swagger on your API.
-[Example](https://try.gitea.io/api/swagger)
+Example

 A postman Documentation (and you will provide the link inside your readme)

-### Part III
+# Usage

 Your project must be hosted in the cloud.
 (AWS/Google Cloud/Azure/IBM) Each of these providers have a free tier.
 You should be able to host it for 0$. :)

 You will provide the URL of your project inside the README

+# Installation